All under (significant) control?

 - Register of charges.

-But from 6th April 2016 it is compulsory for all companies and Limited Liability Partnerships (LLPs) in the UK to maintain another new statutory register – the Register of People with Significant Control or PSC register.
+But from 6th April 2016 it is compulsory for all companies and Limited Liability Partnerships (LLPs) in the UK to maintain another statutory register – the Register of People with Significant Control or PSC register.

-This is one of the most controversial changes introduced by the Small Business, Enterprise and Employment Act 2015 and to help you understand it better we have put together the following overview of the new rules, what they mean, and a summary of the steps a company needs to make sure it is up-to-date.
+This is one of the most controversial changes introduced by the Small Business, Enterprise and Employment Act 2015 and to help you understand it better we have put together the following overview of the rules, what they mean, and a summary of the steps a company needs to make sure it is up-to-date.

 What is a PSC register?